 You might have cryotherapy for cancer that hasn't spread outside of the prostate (localised prostate cancer).
+You may also have it for prostate cancer that has come back in the prostate after radiotherapy.
 It's only available in the UK as part of a clinical trial.

 What is cryotherapy?

 Cryotherapy uses extreme cold to destroy cancer cells.
 It's also called cryosurgery or cryoablation.
 Your doctor passes a special gas down thin needles that are inserted into your prostate.
 The thin needles are put into your prostate through the area between your anus and testicles (perineum).